Caldeirada/fc_test_de_pipeline/README.md

 Airflow is avaialbe on localhost:8080

-To start the services use `docker-compose up --build -d`
+To start the services use `docker-compose up --build -d` ensure enough resources are provided to the docker service.